gelion2k/gelion2k.github.io/ffmpeg/ffmpeg.md

 * `-ss HH:MM:SS` will only process the video from the specified hours, minutes and seconds.
 So if you only need the video from the 10th minute specify `-ss 00:10:00`
 * `-t HH:MM:SS` will only process the given amount of video.
 So if you only need 5 seconds of footage, then enter: `-t 00:00:05`
+* `-to HH:MM:SS` will only process the video until the specified hours, minutes and seconds.
+So if you only need the video until the 10th minute specify `-to 00:10:00`

-The above two commands are entirely optional.
+The above commands are entirely optional.
 If only `-ss` is set, then video processing will begin at that moment, and will run until the end of the file.
 If only `-t` is set, then video processing will start at the beginning, but will stop after the specified amount of time.
+Note that `-t` and `-to` cannot be used at the same time.

 Also note, that when copying streams (using `-vcodec copy`), then it's possible that due to the restrictions of the codec the start and end times might differ a few seconds from the specified amounts (for example instead starting at the 10 minute mark, it will actually start at 9 minutes and 58 seconds)

+If needed you can also specify the start and end time in milliseconds using the `HH:MM:SS.MMM` format, for example `01:23:45.678`

 Video transcoding
 ----------------------